alngxx/SC2001_LabProjects/README.md

-# SC2001-Projects
-SC2001 - Algorithm Design &amp; Analysis projects
+# SC2001- Algorithm Design and Analysis
 - Project 1: Integration of Merge and Insertion Sort